freeCodeCamp/guide/src/pages/progressive-web-apps/add-to-homescreen/index.md

 * `short name` is the short name of the web app.
 (It will be shown below the icon of phone menu)
 * `theme_color` is the color of the top of the browser.
 * `background_color` is the background color of the launch screen.
-* `display` is the way the web app should display once launch on the phone.
+* `display` is the way the web app should display once launched on the phone.
-* `start_url` define the starting url of the website
+* `start_url` define the starting url of the website.
 * `icons` is an array that store all the images location, sizes and type.

 ### On other devices

-Although this method does not work on iOS and Windows, but there is a fallback method.
+Although this method does not work on iOS and Windows, there is a fallback method.

 **iOS**

-On iOS, add to homescreen needed to be done manually.
-Add meta tag to our existing `html` to support iOS web app icon.
+On iOS, the "add to homescreen" button must be added manually.
+Add the following meta tags to the head section of your HTML to support iOS web app icon.

 ```html
 <meta name="apple-mobile-web-app-capable" content="yes">